seyedb/yieldrep/README.md

 # yieldrep
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](./LICENSE)

-`yieldrep` is a Python research project for studying whether latent representations of sovereign yield curves contain information beyond classical term-structure features.
+**yieldrep** is a Python research project that investigates whether learned latent representations of sovereign yield curves capture information beyond classical term-structure features.

-The project uses public fixed-income data to compare learned curve representations against baselines such as PCA, Nelson-Siegel factors, slope and curvature measures, and carry/roll-down style features across forecasting, relative-value, volatility, and curve-state tasks.
+Using publicly available fixed-income data, the project compares learned curve representations with established baselines, including PCA, Nelson-Siegel factors, slope, curvature, carry, and roll-down features, across a range of forecasting, relative-value, volatility, and curve-state classification tasks.

-This repository is an exploratory research and learning project.
-It does not claim novel results or production trading signals; the focus is on building a clean, reproducible research pipeline and a credible foundation for comparing classical and learned yield-curve representations.
+The goal is not to claim novel trading signals or state-of-the-art predictive performance.
+Instead, the emphasis is on building a rigorous, reproducible research framework for systematically evaluating classical and learned representations of the yield curve.

+The project is designed to be modular, enabling new representation-learning models, benchmark features, and downstream evaluation tasks to be incorporated with minimal changes.

 ## Usage